xZecora/path-algebras/roadmap.md

 - [X] Decide how to/implement storage of the adjacency matrix of the graph.

-- [ ] Get the constructor(s) for PathAlgebra working - in particular decide how to read in the adjacency matrix of a graph, store vertex labels, edge labels
+- [X] Get the constructor(s) for PathAlgebra working - in particular decide how to read in the adjacency matrix of a graph, store vertex labels, edge labels

-- [ ] Write the path multiplication code - should be several cases depending on whether the left/right path is a vertex or not.
+- [X] Write the path multiplication code - should be several cases depending on whether the left/right path is a vertex or not.

-- [ ] Refactor multiblyPaths into a part that does multiplication and one that checks if it already exists
+- [X] Refactor multiplyPaths into a part that does multiplication and one that checks if it already exists

-- [ ] Implement adding/looking up paths to the path table (think about when to actually add paths to the table)
+- [X] Implement adding/looking up paths to the path table (think about when to actually add paths to the table)

-- [ ] Write a version of path multiplication that performs the lookup as well.
+- [X] Write a version of path multiplication that performs the lookup as well.

 - [ ] Define function which creates a PAElement out of a path.

 - [ ] Define function which takes a list of indices and a list of coefficients and creates a PAElement

 - [ ] Implement arithmetic on PAElements (add, subtract, multiply)

+- [ ] Implement FLINT aritmetic for coefficients (integers mod n, n prime)